fun-with-serverless/pytest-lambda-workshop/docs/index.md

 ## Prerequisites
 Before you start, make sure you have the following:

-* Basic knowledge of AWS, including AWS Lambda and DynamoDB.
+* Basic knowledge of AWS, including AWS Lambda, DynamoDB and AWS SAM.
 * Familiarity with Python programming language.
-* AWS account with appropriate permissions to create and manage AWS Lambda functions and DynamoDB tables.
+* AWS account with appropriate permissions to create and manage AWS Lambda functions, DynamoDB tables and CF stack creation.
-* Python, AWS CLI, and AWS SAM CLI installed on your local machine.
+* Python 3.9, AWS CLI, and AWS SAM CLI installed on your local machine.
+* Clone `https://github.com/aws-hebrew-book/pytest-lambda-workshop` to your development machine.

+!!! note

+    We highly recommend using [Cloud9](https://aws.amazon.com/cloud9/) as your temporary development environment.
+It already comes equipped with the necessary prerequisites; however, you will need to update your Python version to 3.9.
+After cloning the GitHub repository, run `./update_python_on_cloud9.sh` to install Python 3.9.

 We're excited for you to join us in this hands-on workshop.
 Let's get started!